How are the quarterfinals of the Liguilla defined in the event of a tie?

 While, on the other, those of Andres Lillini, they had to wait until the last date for a series of results to be given that would allow them to dispute the Repechage, instance to which they finally acceded as eleventh in the standings and in which they beat 2 to 1 to Deportivo Toluca at Nemesio Díez Stadium as a visitor.

-But also, the one who achieved the best position once the calendar of 17 dates of the Grita Mexico A21 Tournament of Liga MX, you will have a sports advantage.
+But also, the one who achieved the best position once the calendar of 17 dates of the Grita Mexico A21 Tournament of Liga MX, will have a sports advantage.
 That is to say, before the score is equal both in the first leg and in the second leg, the one with the best position in the regular phase will pass.
-In this case, if it happens this way, for example 1 to 1 in CU and 1 to 1 in the Aztec stadium, the Eagles of America they would be the ones that would continue to compete.
+In this case, if it happens this way, for example 1 to 1 in CU and 2 to 2 in the Aztec stadium, the Eagles of America they would be the ones that would continue to compete.
+Away goals no longer count as “doubles”.

-However, the regulation of the first division of soccer of Mexico, clarifies that, in the instances of direct elimination, the away goal will have greater specific weight.
-Therefore, faced with a tie with goals in the aggregate result, the one that will continue its way to the semifinal of the Big partyIt will be the team that scores the most goals away from home.
-These rules apply only to the phases leading up to the final.
-In the defining crossing, if there is a tie, there will be penalties.

 .